fenago/oraclesec/Lab0.md

 ### 1. Use OS Authentication to Connect to the Database
 - **Command**: `sqlplus / as sysdba`
 - **Explanation**: Again, connect to the database using OS authentication with `SYSDBA` privileges.
+- Then switch your session to the pluggable database (PDB) named orclpdb `ALTER SESSION SET CONTAINER = orclpdb;`

 ### 2. Create User Jessica
 - **Command**: `create user jessica identified by fenago;`